 Rope Grab: A device that attaches to a lifeline as an anchoring point to provide a means for arresting a fall.

-S
+Definitions Page 126 of 145 S

 Safety Can: An approved metal or nonmetallic container which has a capacity of not more than five gallons, which has a flash-arresting screen, spring closing lid and spout cover, and which is designed so that it will safely relieve internal pressure when exposed to fire.